Let's install TShock, quickly.

 MONO_THREADS_PER_CPU=50 mono TerrariaServer.exe

-If you're not upgrading your server, you need to make yourself a super admin to use TShock.
+If you're not upgrading your server, you need to make yourself an owner to use TShock.

 - Start TShock by running TerrariaServer.exe.
 This can be done by double clicking on the server in Windows, or running mono TerrariaServer.exe in Linux.